-Rhode Island homeschool law and information
+Rhode Island homeschooling laws and requirements

 Compulsory attendance – six years of age and over and under sixteen years of age on or before September 1.